 Low vs High: Which Crock Pot Setting Is Best for Pulled Pork?

 Low is the correct setting for pulled pork — and this is not simply a matter of preference.
 According to Crock-Pot’s official slow cooker cooking guide, both the Low and High settings ultimately reach the same maximum temperature.
-The difference is how long each setting takes to get there — Low takes 7–8 hours to reach the simmer point, while High gets there in 3–4 hours.
+The difference is how long each setting takes to reach the simmer point — Low takes 7–8 hours, while High takes 3–4 hours.

 For a tough, collagen-rich cut like pork butt, that slower climb is what matters.
 The extended time at a lower heat converts connective tissue into gelatin, producing the fall-apart texture pulled pork is known for.
 Cooking on High rushes that process, and the result is often meat that is cooked through but still chewy.